avengineers/hammocking/README.md

 ## Concept

-The basic idea of Hammock is to use Python and libclang to process and parse sources of an item under test (IUT) for automatic creation of mockups.
+The basic idea of HammocKing is to use Python and libclang to process and parse sources of an item under test (IUT) for automatic creation of mockups.

 Used libraries/sources/repos: